intel/rohd/doc/tutorials/chapter_3/00_unit_test.md

 }
 ```

-### Fail and passing test
+### Failing and passing test

-In TDD, we start by creating a failing test.
+In TDD, we start by creating a **failing test**.
 Let create a test case that test for xor function.

+In dart test, a test function require a string description and a function body (Minimal to make the test work).

+The `expect` function will takes on a `actual` and a `matcher` which also mean value that are return from your function (actual) and value that you expect to return (matcher).

 To create a test in dart: